larsp/confluent-cookbook/README.md

 ```

 ## Other `confluent-platform` configurations
-Right now only Kafka, ZooKeeper and the Schema-Registry can be configured.
-This will probably change since it is "work in progress".
+Right now Kafka, ZooKeeper, the Schema-Registry and the Kafka REST can be configured.

 ## Vagrant
 In order to be able to run vagrant you need to run `berks init` and you have to install `vagrant-berkshelf` via `vagrant plugin install vagrant-berkshelf`.
 Afterwards run `vagrant up`.